 And then there are Christians who are new to the area and the community, and they want the church to know that they wish to be recognized as being part of the Christian family here at Choctaw, and an expedient way of doing this is to come forward and allow the elders to recognize them and introduce them to the congregation.
 And then, one more reason to respond is to share with the congregation one's gratitude and joy for various blessings that God may have given a member, perhaps acknowledge this by asking for a prayer to be made because of the joy of having a new baby, or a good job, or a prayer answered that has been long standing in that person's heart.

-Now I've heard some folks comment that coming forward or responding is simply a tradition or that it's not really something that's based in the Bible.
-People say things like, "why do we have to do that every time?" or "Why can't can't you finish the sermon in some other way."
-You know sometimes the sermon is not even about coming forward and a preacher finds a bridge to get himself to you know offer an invitation even on Wednesday we have some songs and you know we encourage people if they if they reply do we do that all the time.
-Well the idea that it's not Biblical, that itself is not accurate.
+Now, I've heard some folks comment that coming forward or responding is simply a tradition or that it's not really something that's based in the Bible.
+People say things like, "Why do we have to do that every time?" or "Why can't you finish the sermon in some other way."
+Sometimes the sermon is not even about coming forward and a preacher finds a bridge to get himself to offer an invitation.
+Even on Wednesday, we have some songs and we encourage people if they want to respond.
+Why do we do that all the time?
+Well, the idea that it's not biblical, that itself is not accurate.
 Extending an invitation or calling on people to respond to God's word is a very biblical practice.

 "The voice of one crying in the wilderness,

 'Make ready the way of the Lord, Make His paths straight!'"